Canning Pumpkin

 Place in a large stock pot.
 Add water and bring to a boil.
 Boil 2 minutes.
 You don’t need to cook thoroughly, just 2 minutes.
 This will warm the pumpkin up.
 Pumpkin must be a hot pack.
 Do not put raw cubes in your jar.
 Next fill your hot jars leaving a 1 inch headspace.

 Using a slotted spoon, I scooped out the pumpkin and placed in jars.
 If you want salt, add 1 teaspoon per quart or 1/2 tsp per pint.
-Then fill each jar with the cooking water, leaving 1-inch headspace.
+Then fill each jar with the cooking water, leaving 1-inch of headspace.

 Using a plastic spatula or other small tool, release any air bubbles.
 There is a tool you can buy for this step, but I find my orange peeler works perfectly.